unfoldingWord/unfoldingWord.github.io-old/pages/about/gateway.md

-    theoretically different for every source language. *For example, the route between intermediate gateways for source content in French to get to every other language would be different than source content in English. we are primarily focused on source content in English.*
+    theoretically different for every source language. *For example, the route between intermediate gateways for source content in French to get to every other language would be different than source content in English.
+We are primarily focused on source content in English.*

 ----